SUSHANT-0210/banglore-house-price-prediction/README.md

 # Bangalore House Price Prediction: A Machine Learning Project

-This project is about predicting house prices in Bangalore.
-The dataset used for this project was obtained from Kaggle.
+This project focuses on predicting house prices in Bangalore using machine learning techniques.
+The dataset utilized for this project was sourced from Kaggle.

 ## Project Overview

-During the model building process, we covered almost all data science concepts such as:
+The project encompasses various data science concepts including:

 - Data loading and cleaning
 - Outlier detection and removal